microsoft/gatk4-cnn-variant-filter-azure/README.md

+Dear Community,

+After careful consideration, we have decided to shift our focus to new and innovative initiatives that will better serve our community and align with our long-term goals.

+**Effective Date**: May 12, 2025

+**Impact on Users**:
+- The project repository will be archived and set to read-only mode, ensuring that it remains accessible for reference.
+- While no further updates, bug fixes, or support will be provided, we encourage you to explore the wealth of knowledge and resources available in the repository.
+- Existing issues and pull requests will be closed, but we invite you to engage with other projects and contribute your expertise.

+**Licensing**: The project will remain under its current open-source license, allowing others to fork and continue development if they choose.

+We understand that this change may come as a surprise, but we are incredibly grateful for your support and contributions over the years.
+Your dedication has been instrumental in the success of this project, and we look forward to your continued involvement in our future endeavors.

+Thank you for your understanding and support.

 # Variant-filtering with Convolutional Neural Networks on Azure

 This repository is an example of running GATK's CNN tool, which is a deep learning approach to filter variants based on Convolutional Neural Networks, by the Broad Institute of MIT and Harvard, on [Cromwell on Azure](https://github.com/microsoft/CromwellOnAzure).